Celle Castle: History

 On the death of George William in 1705 the absolute rule of the dukes ended.
 The Principality of Lüneburg subsequently passed, along with the Principality of Calenberg, to the Kingdom of Hanover.
 The castle lost its political significance and stood empty again for a long time.
 From 1772 it was occupied by the British-born Danish queen, Caroline Matilda, the daughter of Frederick Lewis, Prince of Wales, who had been banished to Celle as a result of her affair with Johann Friedrich Struensee of Copenhagen.
 The unhappy queen only lived at the Celle court until 1775, when she died at a relatively young age of scarlet fever.
-In the 19th century, the castle was occasionally used by the Hanoverian royal household as a summer residence.
+In the 19th century, the castle was occasionally used by the House of Hanover as a summer residence.
 As a result, Georg Ludwig Friedrich Laves had several interior alterations made in 1839 and 1840.
 During World War I, it was used as a detention camp for officers (Offizerslager or Oflag) by the German Army.